changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 # Create a public IP address resource with a static IP address using the `--allocation-method Static` option.
 If you
 # do not specify this option, the address is allocated dynamically.
 The address is assigned to the resource from a pool
-# of IP adresses unique to each Azure region.
+# of IP addresses unique to each Azure region.
 Download and view the file from
 # https://www.microsoft.com/en-us/download/details.aspx?id=41653 that lists the ranges for each region.

 PipName="myPublicIP"